bluehen-tech/ud-dssa-website/README.md

 1. Create a Vercel account at [vercel.com](https://vercel.com)
 2. Install the Vercel CLI: `npm install -g vercel`
 3. Run `vercel login` and follow the prompts
+4. **Set up Supabase environment variables** in Vercel dashboard:
+   - `NEXT_PUBLIC_SUPABASE_URL` - Your Supabase project URL
+   - `NEXT_PUBLIC_SUPABASE_ANON_KEY` - Your Supabase anon key
-4. From the project root, run `vercel` to deploy
+5. From the project root, run `vercel` to deploy
-5. **Important**: Make sure your repository is set to private for data security
+6. **Important**: Make sure your repository is set to private for data security
-6. Deploy!
-No environment variables needed for this simplified setup.

 ### Post-Deployment
-- Test the contact form to ensure submissions are working
+- Test the contact form to ensure submissions are working with Supabase
 - Verify the email list API endpoint is accessible
 - Set up the unsubscribe page at `/unsubscribe` (optional)